 Not long ago I began to explore my desire for a career shift, find a new life direction, and develop future plans.
 And eureka!
 It was time to return to my passion for fine art full time.
 I want to paint.
 I want to share my art.
 I want to inspire others.

 So here I am, and here you are, participating in my life adventure.
-I do have, and will continue to service, existing and referred clients for interior design (I still love it!).
-But now, I am actively pursuing my passion for art – living each day with the joy of painting, drawing, and launching my art out into the world.
+Now, I am actively pursuing my passion for art – living each day with the joy of painting, drawing, and launching my art out into the world.